Home / Romance / Daddies Taste Better / CHAPTER 4: It Made Sense

 He ran a hand through his hair, groaning.
 “Thea, seriously?
 What did I tell you?”

-I opened my mouth, then closed it.
-Heat burning up the back of my throat.
+I opened my mouth, then closed it, heat burning up the back of my throat.

 At first I’d believed him, nodded, smiled and said okay and told myself it was mature.
-Romantic, even.
-We were building something real.

-But months had passed.
+But God gave mercy, months had passed.

-And except for a few rushed kisses, a few make-out sessions that he always cut short, a few “not tonight, babe” excuses… nothing.
+And except for a few rushed kisses, a few make-out sessions that he always cut short, a few “not tonight, babe” fucking excuses… nothing.

-And maybe that was why I reacted to the way Mr. Gage had looked at me.
+I feel deprived and maybe that was why I reacted to the way Mr. Gage had looked at me.

 This wasn’t normal.
-This wasn’t healthy.
+This wasn’t fucking healthy.

 “But…” I whispered.